TITLE 29

 d.
 If both spouses are Medicare eligible and both retired after July 1, 2012, and before July 1, 2017, each Medicare eligible pensioner shall be charged $25 per month premium when separate contracts are required for a Medicare Supplement Plan.

-(e) If a regular officer or employee is required to pay any portion of the cost of the health-care insurance for himself/herself, his/her spouse or his/her dependents, the regular officer or employee may enter into a written agreement with the State whereby he/she agrees to reduce his/her salary in an amount equal to the portion of the health-care insurance that the regular officer or employee is required to pay.
+(e) If a regular officer or employee is required to pay any portion of the cost of the health-care insurance forregular officer's or employee’s own self, spouse or dependents, the regular officer or employee may enter into a written agreement with the State whereby that regular officer or employee agrees to reduce the regular officer's or employee's own salary in an amount equal to the portion of the health-care insurance that the regular officer or employee is required to pay.

 (f) Subsection (e) of this section shall not be effective until implementation has been approved by the State Treasurer, Secretary of Finance, Director of the Office of Management and Budget and Controller General.